robasonite/site-damnit/README.md

 Page *types* are how Site Damnit separates pages into internal lists.
 The blog-aware features rely on the type `article` when generating category, tag, and archive pages.
 The `base_head.mustache` file is an example of how one of these internal lists can be used to auto-generate a menu.
 Pages of the same type can use different templates for more flexibility.

+### Step 5: Generate

+Once you get done adding content, modifying/adding/removing templates, and customizing your CSS, run `python damnit.py build`.
+Site Damnit will generate an output directory that you can copy to a server any way you see fit. **Do not store ANYTHING in the output directory**!
+Site Damnit erases the contents of this directory every time it runs the `build` command.
+There is no cache or database.

 ## No *proper* documentation yet

 There isn't any proper documentation available at the moment, but it's only about 1000 lines long.
 Look at the included example site (*content* and *templates* directories) and you should catch on pretty quick.
 For configuration, look at `config.yaml`.
 Anything you add to that file can be used in your template and content files, as long as it's valid YAML.